k-eduardo/PDBbackbone/README.md

 # Python3 PDB plugin

-Quick python3 plugin to retrive the protein backbone from a PDB file.
+Quick python3 plugin to retrieve the protein backbone from a PDB file.

 Developed by Eduardo Ocampo L E
 On December 1st 2019